 I am working on problems at intersection of natural sciences and engineering focused on understanding Earth and outer space.
 At University of Michigan’s Atmospheric Dynamics Modeling Laboratory, I work on technical development of NOAA Unified Forecast System for operational weather forecasting over the Great Lakes region.
 Short-term weather forecasting provides insights on lake effect winter storms, rainfall patterns and sources of moisture.
 I am also working with applications of deep learning models for Earth System Modeling.
 Emerging technologies in machine learning combined with physics based methods help us to take on challenging problems.

 I am also a scientific collaborator to NASA Juno mission to Jupiter.
 I have led projects focused on Microwave Radiometry applications to sensing Jupiter’s deep clouds and its space environment.
 I completed my Ph.D. in Climate and Space Sciences and Engineering from University of Michigan with a Graduate Certificate in Entrepreneurship and Innovation.
-I also received summer research fellowships to intern at NASA Jet Propulsion Laboratory and Los Alamos National Laboratory.
-Before my graduate studies, I completed my undergraduate education in Mechnical Engineering from Sardar Vallabhbhai National Institute of Technology Surat, India.
+I have a professional experience of working as a research intern at Los Alamos National Laboratory and NASA Jet Propulsion Laboratory.